Skip to main content

 pip install "numpy<2" moondream

-The Jetson PyTorch wheels are built against NumPy 1.x, so pinning numpy<2 avoids compatibility warnings.
+JetPack 6's PyTorch wheel is built against NumPy 1.x, so pinning numpy<2 avoids the import-time compatibility warning.

 Set LD_LIBRARY_PATH

-NVIDIA's Jetson PyTorch wheel needs JetPack CUDA libraries on the library path.
+JetPack 6's PyTorch wheel loads CUDA libraries from the system JetPack install.
 If import torch fails with errors about missing libnvToolsExt.so.1, libcublas.so, or libcupti.so:

 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/usr/local/cuda/targets/aarch64-linux/lib:$LD_LIBRARY_PATH